dseguin/asteroids/readme.txt

 as the executable.
 If no such file exists, it will be generated using default options.
 Descriptions of each option can be found in the generated config file.

+Run the program with '-h' for command line options.

 Dependencies